Erudika/scoold/README.md

 by your IDP, set `para.security.oauth.spaces_attribute_name`, which by default is equal to `spaces`.
 The value of that attribute should contain comma-separated list of spaces.
 If the spaces pushed from the IDP do not exist, Scoold will create them for you.

+## Webhooks

+Webhooks are enabled by default in Scoold.
+To disable this functionality set `para.webhooks_enabled = false`.
+If you are self-hosting Para, you need to also enable webhooks there using the same configuration option.
+You can add/remove webhooks in the "Administration" page.

+For more details about webhooks, please read the [Para docs on webhooks](https://paraio.org/docs/#011-webhooks).

 ## Domain-restricted user registrations